FMInference/FlexiGen/README.md

 ### Latency-throughput Trade-off
 The figure below shows the latency and throughput trade-off of three offloading-based systems on OPT-175B (left) and OPT-30B (right).
 FlexGen achieves higher maximum throughput for both models.
+Other systems cannot further increase throughput due to out-of-memory.
 "FlexGen(c)" is FlexGen with compression.

 <img src="https://github.com/FMInference/FlexGen/blob/main/docs/throughput_vs_latency.jpg" alt="logo" width="500"></img>

 ## How It Works
 FlexGen can be flexibly configured under various hardware resource constraints by aggregating memory and computation from the GPU, CPU, and disk.
 Through a linear programming optimizer, it searches for the best pattern to store and access the tensors, including weights, activations, and attention key/value (KV) cache.
 FlexGen further compresses both weights and KV cache to 4 bits with negligible accuracy loss.